saleslayer/Sales_Layer_Prestashop/README.md

 **Tested on PrestaShop 8.2.3 with PHP 8.3 (October 2025)**

+> **Note**
+> PrestaShop recommends using PHP version 8.1 for stores running PrestaShop 8.2.x.
+However, the Sales Layer extension has been successfully tested with PHP 8.3 on both Apache and Nginx web servers.To ensure full compatibility in environments with multiple third-party extensions installed, we recommend following PrestaShop’s guidelines and using PHP 8.1 in production instances.

+---

 ## Version Guidance

 | Branch         | Status     | Prestashop compatibility | PHP compatibility | Changelog                             |